Weak solutions for weak turbulence models in electrostatic plasmas: Regularity estimates on approximate solutions

-As have been mentioned, in order to prove a.e. convergence of the gradient term in the next section, several regularity estimates are of necessity.
+In order to prove a.e. convergence of the gradient term in the next section, several regularity estimates are of necessity.
 In the work of Abdellaoui, Peral and Walias\cite{abdellaoui2015some}, the authors used existing results for an elliptic-parabolic problem with measure data.
 However for the problem we are dealing with, the nonlinear source term is not "measure data", thus it calls for a different approach.
-And that is the aim of this section.

-To begin with, we introduce the following energy estimate. \begin{prop} If $\tilde{u}_{n}$ is a classical solution to problem(\ref{tilde_eq}) $t\in[0,T]$, then the energy inequality holds,
+To begin with, we introduce the following estimate on the spatial derivative of lifted extension $\tilde{u}_{n}$.